 I would like to begin by expressing deep appreciation to the United Nations Children's Fund (UNICEF) for their collaboration and contribution to the preparation of this expert meeting, in particular Ms. Noreen Khan and her colleagues in the Gender Equality and Human Rights Unit.
 We are delighted that the Deputy Executive Director for UNICEF, Ms Rima Salah, will attend part of the Expert Group Meeting.
 We look forward to welcoming her tomorrow.
-I would also like to express our warm thanks to Ms. Marta Santos Pais and her colleagues for hosting the meeting at the extraordinary setting and excellent facilities of the Innocenti Research Centre, and for making us feel so welcome.
+I would also like to particularly thank Ms. Marta Santos Pais and her colleagues for hosting the meeting at the excellent facilities of the Innocenti Research Centre, and for making us feel so welcome.